bkesterbyld/maroon-potato/src/pages/index.md

       - title: Distributed Backend
         title_align: left
         content: >
-          Put data and logic at the edge to service end users at the speed they deserve and demand
+          Put data and logic at the edge to service end users at blistering speed
         content_align: left
         actions:
           - label: Learn More